 HUD comes with many customizable options.
 You can simply import the most popular HUD setup – often for a price, but there are some solid free ones around there also.
 If you are more knowledgeable then you can create your own and color code it as you wish.
 You can even create your own popup on each stat displayed on HUD.
 Think of it as a HUD with even more statistics.

 You need to be careful, all of these statistics can become overwhelming.
 If you are new to HUDs then I strongly advise you to use the basic HUD at the start.
 Later on when you master the usage of basic one start adding stats.
 If you decide to Import someone else HUD, spend a few hours remembering what each stat and popup is.

-Having additional statistics on the table while you play is extremely beneficial.
+Having additional poker stats on the online tables is extremely beneficial.
 When you know how many hands an opponent plays preflop you get a pretty solid idea of his preflop hand combinations.

 For example, from seeing on a HUD that a player raises only 15% of hands preflop, we can know he will not play 45s from early position.
 15% is pretty tight and there are many better hands that fill up that 15%.
 The flop comes 236 and we can be fairly certain he doesn’t have a straight.